 An education in health sciences can open doors to a highly rewarding yet challenging career.
-At the School of Health Sciences, you can choose from a diverse range of undergraduate programmes: Dietetics with Nutrition, Nutrition, Biomedical Science, Medical Biotechnology, Chiropractic, Chinese Medicine and Nursing Science.
+At the School of Health Sciences, you can choose from a diverse range of undergraduate programmes: Dietetics with Nutrition, Nutrition, Biomedical Science, Medical Biotechnology and Nursing.

 You will be learning in an environment that promotes teamwork, mutual respect, lifelong learning and continuous development.
 As a graduate, you can apply the knowledge and skills to a multitude of settings.
 Our degree programmes will help provide you with a competitive edge that you need to meet tomorrow’s healthcare challenges.

 As one of the five Schools within the IMU’s Faculty of Medicine and Health, the School of Health Sciences is committed to educating a new generation of competent and ethical healthcare professionals vital to the delivery of quality patient care.